Last updated on March 28th, 2019 at 03:48 pm

 Red Velvet Cake with Cream Cheese Frosting – this super moist and tender red velvet cake makes for a divine and dramatic cake topped with an easy cream cheese frosting.

-But cream cheese frosting is a totally different story, at least in my eyes.
+While the cake is baking, it’s the best time to make the cream cheese frosting.
+This cream cheese frosting is a totally different story, at least in my eyes.
 There’s no butter at all in this frosting, just cream cheese, icing sugar and whipping cream, which when mixed together creates the perfect cake frosting for such a gorgeous red velvet cake.

 While many recipes will call for using cake flour for red velvet cake, I do not find that it makes a huge difference.
 While cake flour usually results in a softer more velvety cake, all purpose flour works just as well and this cake is still as soft.